NotePlan/plugins/jgclark.Reviews/README.md

 - Folders to Include (optional): Specify which folders to include (which includes any of their sub-folders).
 This match is done anywhere in the folder name, so you could simply say `Project` which would match for `Client A/Projects` as well as `Client B/Projects`.
 - Folders to Ignore (optional): Specify which folders to ignore (which includes any of their sub-folders too).
 This match is done anywhere in the folder name.
 - Display project dates?
 Whether to display the project's review and due dates (where set).
 - Display project's latest progress?
 Whether to show the project's latest progress (where available).
-If a specific 'Progress:' field is set it will use that, otherwise it will calculate %completion based on the number of completed and open tasks.
+If some lines have a specific 'Progress:' field it will use the latest of those, otherwise it will calculate %completion based on the number of completed and open tasks.
 - Display order for projects: The sort options  are by 'due' date, by 'review' date or 'title'.
 - Display grouped by folder?
 Whether to group the projects by their folder.
 - How to show completed/cancelled projects?: The options are 'display at end', 'display' or 'hide'.